Reform UK accused by Cabinet minister of ‘whipping up anger’ over asylum hotels

 Deputy Reform UK leader Richard Tice said it is “ridiculous” to suggest the party supports anything other than lawful, peaceful protests.

-Four people were arrested on Sunday, including one for assaulting a police officer, after protests in Canary Wharf, London.
+Four people were arrested including one for assaulting a police officer, after protests in Canary Wharf, London.

-On Saturday, five people were arrested after a group of masked men attempted to enter a hotel in London as anti-asylum protests continued across the country.

-It comes after three men were arrested and two charged following a protest on Friday in Epping, Essex, where the Bell Hotel has been the subject of a legal battle over the housing of asylum seekers.
+In Epping, where the use of the Bell Hotel has been at the centre of a legal battle between the local council and the Government, there were three arrests.

 Ms Phillipson said she understands people’s frustration at the use of hotels, but the Government has to phase out their use in an “orderly” manner.